5.5. Formal Conduct Process

 d.
 May ask questions of witnesses called by themselves or others by submitting their questions to the PCB or formal Conduct Panel chair, who will review and ask each question, as deemed appropriate in the chair’s discretion; and

-5.5.6 Any questions between the Reporting Party and Responding Student must be submitted to the PCB or formal Conduct Panel chair, who will review and ask each question, as deemed appropriate in the chair’s This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.
+5.5.6 Any questions between the Reporting Party and Respondent must be submitted to the PCB or formal Conduct Panel chair, who will review and ask each question, as deemed appropriate in the chair’s This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.

 5.5.7 The University, through the PCB or formal Conduct Panel, may present and question witnesses, as well as question those witnesses presented by the Responding Student.